nsefah/WordCounter/README.md

 # WordCounter
 Program that counts the words in a file, and then makes hashmaps from how often they appear.
+Written in Java.